moeffju/agileflower/README.md

     $ ruby main.rb         # Start the server on port 4000

-Now, just connect to http://localhost:4000 and it should start the whole thing off.
+Now, fire up your copy of Chrome or Safari and hit the url http://localhost:4000.
 The index.html file gets downloaded to your browser and it starts the connection to the WebSockets server.